 I was accepted and have paid.
 When will I learn my booth assignment?

-A full vendor packet is mailed around the first or second week of August.
+A full vendor packet is mailed in mid-August.
 The packet contains clear instructions and guidelines, booth assignment, and maps.
 It also includes the booth sign and entry passes that you must have on the day of the Festival.
 It’s important to review this packet as soon as you receive it and call with questions as soon as possible.
 Then put your packet in a safe place.
 The week of the Festival is too late to call the office to replace a lost packet.

 Does the Festival provide the tents and tables?